usnistgov/CEGO/README.md

 ## Contributing/Getting Help

 If you would like to contribute to ``CEGO`` or report a problem, please open a pull request or submit an issue.
 Especially welcome would be additional tests.

+To get started, you should check out the Jupyter notebooks; they demonstrate some of the capabilities of CEGO.

 ## Installation